ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference.md

 }
 ```

-- ```streamIdInUse```: The `streamIdInUse` error message is returned by the server when a user tries to publish a stream with a `streamId` that is already in use by an active stream in either the preparing or publishing state.
+- ```streamIdInUse```: This error message is returned by the server when a user tries to publish a stream with a `streamId` that is already in use by an active stream in either the preparing or publishing state.

 This error can occur if a user attempts to re-publish a stream with the same `streamId` without first closing the previous WebRTC connection.

 ```json
 {
   command : "error",